 Holmz farms is located in the lap of nature after lunch we had a lot to explore around this beautiful side of the mountain.
 The flowers, birds, the majestic snow clad mountains the tall conifer trees and much more.
 It was a wonderful way of exploring Mother nature so closely and living in a log hut.
 The cool breeze carried in the scent of the flowers and pines.

 After breakfast around 10 we set out for Babaji's gufa.
 It is located in a place called Kukuchina after Dwarhat and on top of the Dunagiri hill.
 The people here regard the mountain very sacred.
 It is believed to be a part of the huge mountain that Hanuman carried to Lanka having sanjivani bhuti.
 There are still many rare medicinal herbs in the mountain.
-The walk to Babaji's cave is nearly a 1-11/2 hour walk climbing a mountain.
+The walk to Babaji's cave is nearly a 11/2 hour trek uphill.

 Mahavatar Babaji was first mentioned by Paramahansa Yogananda in his book Autobiography of a Yogi (1946).
 Mahavatar Babaji in 1861, met Lahiri Mahasaya who was posted to Ranikhet in his work as an accountant for the British government.
 One day while walking in the hills of Dunagiri above Ranikhet, he heard a voice calling his name.
 Following the voice up the mountain, he met a "tall, divinely radiant sadhu."
 He was amazed to find that the sadhu knew his name.
 This sadhu was Mahavatar Babaji.